wagtail/wagtail/docs/topics/snippets/customising.md

 By default, registering a snippet model will add a "Snippets" menu item to the sidebar menu.
 You can configure a snippet model to have its own top-level menu item in the sidebar menu by setting {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.add_to_admin_menu` to `True`.
 Alternatively, if you want to add the menu item inside the Settings menu, you can set {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.add_to_settings_menu` to `True`.
 The menu item will use the icon specified on the `SnippetViewSet` and it will link to the index view for the snippet model.

 Unless specified, the menu item will be named after the model's verbose name.
-You can customise the menu item's label, name, and order by setting the {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.menu_label`, {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.menu_icon`, and {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.menu_order` attributes respectively.
+You can customise the menu item's label, name, and order by setting the {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.menu_label`, {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.menu_name`, and {attr}`~wagtail.snippets.views.snippets.SnippetViewSet.menu_order` attributes respectively.
 If you would like to customise the `MenuItem` instance completely, you could override the {meth}`~wagtail.snippets.views.snippets.SnippetViewSet.get_menu_item` method.

 An example of a custom `SnippetViewSet` subclass with `add_to_admin_menu` set to `True`: